Get emailed when this bill changes status, is amended, or advances.

-If you provide mental health services in Illinois using AI, you must obtain patient consent and disclose AI use or face penalties.
+If you provide mental health services in Illinois using AI, you must obtain patient consent and disclose AI use or face fines up to $10,000 per violation.

 State